 Recently, I was featured on GigaOM, discussing the pros and cons of in-house data center ownership for public cloud infrastructure-as-a-service providers.
 With the widespread media attention dedicated to recent outages, including Amazon’s latest downtime, it’s evident that maintaining consistent data center uptime can be a real challenge.
-So, the question remains, are IaaS providers equipped to deliver resilient data center facilities in addition to their public cloud infrastructure offerings?
+So, are IaaS providers able to deliver resilient data center facilities in addition to their public cloud infrastructure offerings?

-At a high level, the article describes that, while there are certain advantages for cloud providers operating data centers in-house, including greater control, capacity, power and security, the challenges, such as geographic expansion, connectivity, location, cost and lower-tier facilities often outweigh the benefits.
+To begin with, the article describes that there are certain advantages for cloud providers operating data centers in-house.
+For example, those include greater control, capacity, power, and security.
+However, there are also challenges, such as geographic expansion, connectivity, location, costs and lower-tier facilities that often outweigh the benefits.

 Pros of in-house data center ownership

 - Guaranteed capacity and easier expansion planning (within one building anyway)

 - Potential for greater power efficiency through specialization

 - Easier security management with a single-tenant facility

 - Limited geographic expansion abilities